Jonah-Taye/alx-zero_day/0x03-git/README.md

-Readme for the new 0x03-git direcotry
+Readme for the new 0x03-git directory
+Updating the Readme file to check "pull" command